georgerobescu/apexe3-api/examples/README.md

 ![preview](https://github.com/apexe3/apexe3-api-python/blob/main/apexe3/assets/globalOrderbookUpdating.png?raw=true)

-**As the picture above shows, the top 25 depth for btc/usdt is taken from each eachange, combined and ordered to produce a globally updating orderbook ready for real-time algorithmic trading or analysis.**
+**As the picture above shows, the top 25 depth for btc/usdt is taken from each exchange, combined and ordered to produce a globally updating orderbook ready for real-time algorithmic trading or analysis.**

 The initialise_global_orderbook function initialises the global orderbook with BTC/USDT SPOT market.
 You can change "btc", "usdt" to a pair of your choice.
 (Derivatives (SWAP, FUTURE) are also supported).
 ```python